 We performed a comparison between Amazon Redshift and Oracle Exadata Express Cloud Service based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We have found Machine Learning use cases are very nice."
+Find out in this report how the two Cloud Data Warehouse solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product is relatively easy to use because there is no indexing and no partitions."

 "The solution's flexibility is its most valuable feature.
 It's also easy to scale and has relatively painless pricing."